gvwilson/thirdbit/src/fiction/bear/index.md

 coil of heavy twine.
 "Put out your hands," she ordered Noxy.
 "On second thought, stand up, so that I can—"

 The door burst open with a bang.
-Sergeant Dambu whirled around, raising her sword, but Dolly ducked under it.
+Sergeant Inambu whirled around, raising her sword, but Dolly ducked under it.
 Before Noxy could fill her lungs to scream, Dolly grabbed her by the waist, slung her over a shoulder, and leaped through the open window.